opium-pro/master-hook/docs/STORAGES.md

 }
 ```

-## Using several storages in one hook
+## Connecting several storages to one hook

 If you pass an array of strings instead of string to `storage` when creating a hook, all this storages will be connected to the hook.